kellyluo25/recollectives/_posts/2021-07-08-steps-on-the-met.md

 <br />

 The music in *gossip girl* was a visceral stylistic choice (listen: [this spotify playlist](https://open.spotify.com/playlist/5LS331Ne16mF0LoD1VGw9H?si=085bae754212401b)).
-This show was glamorous, glitzy, and gilded: covered in lush excess, with real heart underneath.
+This show was glamorous, glitzy, and golden: covered in lush excess, but beating with a real heart underneath.
 In the post-indie rock of the early 2000s to emergent edm-influenced pop of the late 2000s, emerged Josh Schwartz-produced television as a vehicle for musical discovery.

 <br />